June 5, 6, 7: Spectacle at 2025 Denver Fringe Festival

 Masha Mikulinsky

-Masha is profoundly interested in dynamics of awkwardness, relationship with wilderness, the practice of anti-oppressive methodologies in relationship, multi-modal translation, and play.
+Masha’s work engages with awkwardness, cultural somatics, the practice of anti-oppressive methodologies, relationship, multi-modal translation, and play.

 Photo credit: Valeria Heine Photography